 A major research focus is on understanding sender and receiver strategies for communication in complex natural acoustic environments, which range in scale and scope from patches of tropical rain forest to small choruses of males of a species producing similar calls.
 Sender strategies being examined include signal structure, calling time and site selection and signaling behaviour.
 Receiver strategies include physiological and behavioural mechanisms to enhance signal detection, recognition and localization.
 Habitat structure and acoustics are also examined to understand signal propagation and degradation and their effects on communication.
-A detailed understanding of senders, signals, signal distortion and receivers should provide insights both into the functioning of natural communication networks and the evolutionary forces that do or do not drive them.
+A detailed understanding of senders, signals and receivers should provide insights both into the functioning of natural communication networks and the evolutionary forces that do or do not drive them.
 I am also interested in developing acoustic tools for identification and monitoring of species diversity.